GingerNinja23/ipop-documentation/Testing-Multihop-with-Social-Graph-Futuregrid-Deployment.md

 ./social_graph.sh -m 2 -v 6 -l 50
 ```

-At this point, if you run nova list, you should see the XMPP VM, and six (in this example) IPOPx VMs.
+This script takes a while to run, as it deploys and updates several VM instances.
+When the script finishes executing, if you run nova list, you should see the XMPP VM (created in step 1), and six (in this example) IPOPx VMs (created in this step).
 The next step is to run IPOP in all the LXC instances.

 ### 3. Running IPOP/SocialVPN in all LXC instances

-3.1 Place executables such as ipop-tincan-x86_64, svpn_controller.py, ipoplib.py and configuration file config.json at your current working directory.
+3.1 Going back to your nova client machine (e.g. sierra.futuregrid.org), download the IPOP binary you want to deploy in the system from the [https://github.com/ipop-project/downloads/releases] releases repository.
+Place executables such as ipop-tincan-x86_64, svpn_controller.py, ipoplib.py and configuration file config.json at your current working directory.
 In config.json file you should enable multihop mode and icc(inter-controller connection).

 ```